List of Adelaide United FC club award winners: Members' Player of the Year (Men's)

+Red Army Player of the Year (Men's)

-Rising Star - A-League
+Rising Star (Men's)

 A young player voted by the coaches to have made a significant impact over the season, demonstrated the greatest growth in their development as a professional player and promises the greatest potential growth as a professional player.

-Most Valuable Player – Youth
+Most Valuable Player (Youth Men's)

 The player who consistently made a significant and positive difference to the team’s performance during the games played and portrayed a totally professional attitude.

 Dianne Alagich Medal – W-League

 The player who consistently made a significant and positive difference to the team’s performance during the games played and portrayed a totally professional attitude.